jks0804/Save-to-Website/README.markdown

 You will need to save a copy of, and configure, the Save-to-Website.php file to somewhere world readable on your webserver.

+You can either grab the files from here on github, or use this link and install it from [the Chrome Store](http://bit.ly/18MejN5).
+Using the Chrome Store is recommended as the extension will then be auto updated if/when I make changes.

 ### Credits and Props